- About the College

 The LEA Education Specialist (Ed.S.) degree program of study is a 32-semester hour, advanced graduate degree appropriate for educational leaders.
-The program of study consists of 9 courses along with a 5-credit capstone experience.
+The program of study consists of 9 courses including a 5-credit capstone experience.
 We believe that this advanced graduate program will provide “front-line” administrators with the skills they need to provide high quality services to preschoolers with disabilities and their families.
-PLEASE NOTE: The Project LEA Program of Study does NOT lead to any certification or license.
+PLEASE NOTE: The Project LEA Program of Study does NOT lead to any certificate or license, such as the Teacher Leader Endorsement or an Administrative license.

 We will provide these “front-line” leaders with the knowledge and skills they need to collect, analyze and use data related to child outcomes to improve their preschool special education program.